FAQs

 Q When do schools in Japan go on vacation?

-A Typically, there are three long school vacations: summer (from late July to early September), winter (from late December to early January), and spring ( from February to March).
+A Typically, there are three long school vacations: Summer (from late July to early September), Winter (from late December to early January), and Spring (from February to March).

 Q Is a degree earned in Japan valid in other countries?

 A Normally, a degree earned in Japan is recognized as equivalent to those earned in other countries.
 In some countries, however, the Ministry of Education or a qualifications assessment institution appraises academic degrees obtained in foreign countries.
-It is recommended that you check with the assessment body in your Jamaica to confirm validity.
+It is recommended that you check with the assessment body in your country to confirm validity.

 Q Can International Students work part-time?